The best transit and turnaround cruise ports in Northern Europe

 For cruise guests arriving in Nyborg, there is much to experience.
 Apart from its stunning beauty, the town hosts some of Denmark’s earliest national monuments.

 Nyborg is a Royal city.
 Nyborg Castle and city is one of the most important cultural heritage monuments from the Middle Ages in Denmark.
-Nyborg Castle and town were from the beginning of the 13th century and until 1560 the king of Denmark's favorite residence.
+Nyborg Castle and town were the King of Denmark's favourite residence from the beginning of the 13th century until 1560.

 Port of Hundested